segment-anything-models-java/SAMJ-IJ/README.md

 * **EfficientViTSAM-xl0:** An extra-large model variant, pushing the boundaries of segmentation accuracy at the expense of increased computational demand.
 * **EfficientViTSAM-xl1:** The most advanced and resource-intensive version, offering state-of-the-art segmentation performance for the most challenging tasks.

+> [!WARNING]
+> Low end computers are advised not to use the **EfficientSAM** model as it might take up to 10 minutes to load the first time, or even freeze the computer.
+The fastest and lightest model is **EfficientViTSAM-l0** but low resources machines might take up to 2-3 minutes to load the first time.
+Subsequent loading times will be much faster (~10s).

 This are the steps to install a model:
 1. Open the SAMJ Annotator plugin as described above.
 2. Choose a SAM model from the list provided within the plugin.
 3. Click on the `Install` button next to the selected model.
 4. Wait for the installation process to complete.
 This may take some time depending on the model size, your computer and your internet connection.

+> [!CAUTION]
+> Model installation times vary based on your machine's specifications, ranging from seconds to up to 20 minutes.
+Please be patient.

 This video demonstrates the live installation of EfficientViTSAM-l1 on a Mac M1.
 ![Installing EfficientViTSAM-l1](./images/installing-gif.gif)